 - Many vehicles weigh in excess of 6,000 lbs. and are exempt from the minimal standard.

-If you have been affected by an accident involving a rollover or crashworthiness issues, including roof crush, on your vehicle, you need an experienced Texas Roof Crush and Rollover Attorney who understands these issues.
+If you have been affected by an auto accident involving a rollover or crashworthiness issues, including roof crush, on your vehicle, you need an experienced Texas Roof Crush and Rollover Attorney who understands these issues.
 The San Antonio Texas Rollover Roof Crush Lawyer at Hill Law Firm has represented victims affected by rollovers.
 Call us today if we can help in any way.